Benchmarks

 - Benchmarks reflect a specific corpus of SDIF example documents.
 Results vary by document type, structure, and tokenizer.

-- Not all semantic features transfer across formats; comparisons are best-effort projections.
+- Not all semantic features transfer across formats; semantic-fidelity comparisons are best-effort projections and report unmeasured axes separately from zero recovery.

 - Token counts depend on the tokenizer.
 Results for non-OpenAI models may differ.